BloodAlibi/Quadratic/README.md

 ![image](https://user-images.githubusercontent.com/66722031/203457583-3bc615a3-b948-4815-b081-2f78ec0ec610.png)

 ## How to download
-You can download the exe Installer to install it.
-If you wish to avoid Installers, you can still use the original exe, with all its required files.
+You can download the exe to use it.
 MacOS and Linux versions will soon be available.